An award winning blog for ‘a blog that brightens our day’.

 The move came after caring for my mother, who had died, giving up career as an NLP trainer/therapist, selling the tiny house that I had lived in for 30 years, and my partner selling his and both starting a new life.

 We found a house, lost it, found another one, lost it.
 We stayed in my camper van for three weeks in November in the rain on Brighton’s Municipal camp site.
 Finally we got a house and carted everything out of storage.

 I joined things, too many things, reading groups, writing groups, art classes, the gym, tried to make new friends but soon felt overwhelmed!

 I decided to stop working so hard at ‘making a new life’ and to slow down.
-I created a cottage garden out an overgrown patch at the seaside, gathered up my poetry paintings/illustrations, went on a part-time course at Sussex Uni and published my book.
+I created a cottage garden out an overgrown patch at the seaside, gathered up my poetry paintings/illustrations, went on a part-time course at Sussex Uni and as a result published my book.

-I confess that I spent two years trying to hang on to the past.
-I was still travelling up to The Mary Ward Centre in London where I had been used to taking part in shows at The Welsh Centre.
-I made a decision to stop, so the following clip was a bit of a ‘swan song’.
+I confess that for two years in Brighton I still tried to hang on to the past.
+I travelled up to the Mary Ward Centre in London where I had taken part in shows that we put on at the Welsh Centre.
+In the third year in Brighton I gave up, so the following clip was a bit of a ‘swan song’.

 Alan was not used to the camera, so rubbish lighting, but I like to think it makes me look even more lovely!!
 Oh! and unlike the song well over 40, and 50, and…..

-This is one of my more chaotic gigs at The Greys in Hanover. where the whole show raised £700 for Martlets.w
+This is one of my more chaotic gigs at The Greys in Hanover, where I had to step over musicians etc to perform but the whole show raised £700 for Martlets.

 Please click on the arrow in the centre of the film.